Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Czech Republic vs Inventec s.r.o., October 2022, Regional Court, Case No 29 Af 91/2019

 Inventec carried out manufacturing activities in the electronics industry on behalf of its parent company.
 It took formal title to the raw materials, but considered that its role was limited to assembly, without assuming risk or adding value to the materials.
 Inventec therefore used ROVAC (return on value added costs – not including cost of materials) as a profit level indicator (PLI) in its transfer pricing analysis.
 The tax authorities disagreed with the choice of PLI and considered ROTC (return on total costs – including materials) to be more appropriate.
 An appeal was filed by Inventec, which ended up before the regional court.
-Judgement The regional court found that the tax authorities had failed to take into account Inventec’s FAR profile and that the alternative choice of profit level indicator – ROTC instead of ROVAC – had therefore not been sufficiently justified.
+Judgment The regional court found that the tax authorities had failed to take into account Inventec’s FAR profile and that the alternative choice of profit level indicator – ROTC instead of ROVAC – had therefore not been sufficiently justified.
 On this basis, the court quashed the assessment and remitted the case to the tax authorities for reconsideration ...
 Read more

 § 1.482-9(f)(2)(ii) Profit level indicators.